balthild/wcursorgen/README.md

 # wcursorgen

-This program reads the config file to find the list of cursor x2 in PNG format along with their hotspot and nominal size, then converts all of the x2 to CUR or ANI format.
+This program reads the config file to find the list of cursor images in PNG format along with their hotspot and nominal size, then converts all the images to CUR or ANI format.

 The config file format is the same with xcursorgen.
 Each line in the config is of the form: